-First things first: Immigration is not the problem.
 Ours is a nation of immigrants—each new wave of immigrants serving as a wellspring for our country, a reminder of our roots and history, a surge of growth and dynamism.
-All told, America’s foreign-born population stands at 36.7 million—or about 11.5 percent of the overall population—but just 16 million of those immigrants are naturalized (more on that below).
+America’s foreign-born population stands at 36.7 million—about 11.5 percent of the overall population.

-To put those numbers in perspective, Census Bureau statistics tell us that in 1890, America’s foreign-born population was 15 percent of the population; in 1900, it was 13.5 percent of the overall population; in 1930, it was 11.5 percent of the population.
-In other words, today’s immigration numbers may be high, but the percentage is well under the highs the last 125 years.
+To put those numbers in perspective, in 1890, America’s foreign-born population was 15 percent of the population; in 1900, it was 13.5 percent of the population; in 1930, it was 11.5 percent of the population.
+In other words, today’s immigration numbers are very much in line with the last 125 years.